-file with the Department of Planning and Development, the Inspectional Services Department, and the City Clerk.
-No changes to the Project are permitted unless they are

-- 4. Pursuant to Section 7.3.2.E and Section 7.4.5.D of the City of Newton Zoning Ordinance in effect at the time this Special Permit/Site Plan Approval was approved (hereinafter, "Zoning Ordinance"), the time for exercise of this Special Permit/Site Plan Approval is extended to a period of three years, which shall not include such time required to pursue or await the determination of an appeal pursuant M.G.L. c.
+- 2. All buildings, parking areas, driveways, walkways, landscaping, and all other site features on the Development Parcel associated with this Special Permit/Site Plan Approval shall be located and constructed consistent with the City of Newton Design Guidelines for the Riverside Station Development, dated September 2020 (the "Design Guidelines"), which are on file with the Department of Planning and Development, the Inspectional Services Department, and the City Clerk.
+No changes to the Project are permitted unless they are consistent with the Design Guidelines as set forth in Conditions #8 through 12. - 3.
+The Special Permit/Site Plan Approval shall be deemed to have been vested for the purposes of utilizing the benefits of the change of zone authorized by Council Order #26-20 for the entire Project for all purposes upon the earliest of: (a) the issuance of a City or State building permit (other than a demolition permit) for all or any portion of the Project (including the Parking Garage) or (b) commencement of the removal or the relocation of the MWRA water line crossing the Development Parcel. - 4.
+Pursuant to Section 7.3.2.E and Section 7.4.5.D of the City of Newton Zoning Ordinance in effect at the time this Special Permit/Site Plan Approval was approved (hereinafter, "Zoning Ordinance"), the time for exercise of this Special Permit/Site Plan Approval is extended to a period of three years, which shall not include such time required to pursue or await the determination of an appeal pursuant M.G.L. c.
 40A, § 17 or an appeal of any other local permits or approvals necessary to complete the project, without the necessity of a further public hearing.
-This Special Permit/Site Plan Approval shall be deemed to have been exercised upon the issuance of a building permit (other than a demolition permit) for all or any portion of the Project (including the parking structure). - 5.
-If within X years from the date of this Special Permit/Site Plan Approval, which shall not include such time required to pursue or await the determination of an appeal pursuant M.G.L. c.
-40A, § 17 or an appeal of any other local permits or approvals necessary to complete the Project, the Petitioner has not applied for all building permits necessary to complete construction of the Project, then further construction under this Special Permit/Site Plan Approval is not authorized unless the Petitioner seeks and receives an amendment to this

-Special Permit/Site Plan Approval that extends the time for fulfilling this condition.
-In no event shall any portion of the Project for which a Certificate of Occupancy has been issued in accordance with the provisions of this Special Permit/Site Plan Approval be deemed to be in violation of this Special Permit/Site Plan Approval or be deemed to have lapsed due to the fact that any other portion of the Project has not been commenced or completed.
+This Special Permit/Site Plan Approval shall be deemed to have been exercised upon the commencement of construction pursuant to a building permit (other than a demolition permit) for all or any portion of the Project (including the Parking Garage) issued by the City or the State. - 5.
+If within 8 years from the date of this Special Permit/Site Plan Approval (the "Building Permit Date") the Petitioner has not applied for all building permits necessary to complete construction of the Project, or if within 12 years from the date of this Special Permit/Site Plan Approval (the "Project Completion Date"), the Petitioner has not been issued a certificate of occupancy (temporary or final) for all buildings of the Project, which Building Permit Date and Project Completion Date shall not include such time required to pursue or await the determination of an appeal pursuant to M.G.L. c.
+40A, § 17 or an appeal of any other local permits or approvals necessary to complete the Project, the Petitioner has not applied for all building permits necessary to complete construction of the Project, then further construction under this Special Permit/Site Plan Approval is prohibited not authorized unless the Petitioner seeks and receives an amendment to this Special Permit/Site Plan Approval that extends the time for fulfilling such conditions this condition.
+In no event shall any portion of the Project for which a certificate of occupancy has been issued in accordance with the provisions of this Special Permit/Site Plan Approval be deemed to be in violation of this Special Permit/Site Plan Approval or be deemed to have lapsed due to the fact that any other portion of the Project has not been commenced or completed.